-Sec.
-808.035. - Tree conservation plans.
+SRC-808.035- Tree conservation plans

-- (a) Applicability.
-A tree conservation plan is required in conjunction with any development proposal for the creation of lots or parcels to be used for single family or two family uses, if the development proposal will result in the removal of trees. - (b) Procedure type.
-A tree conservation plan is processed as a Type I procedure under SRC chapter 300. - (c) Submittal requirements.
-In addition to the submittal requirements for a Type I application under SRC chapter 300, an application for a tree conservation plan shall include the following: - (1) A site plan, of a size and form and in the number of copies meeting the standards established by the Planning Administrator, containing the following information:

-- (A) The total site area, dimensions, and orientation relative to north; - (B) Proposed lot or parcel lines; - (C) Site topography shown at two-foot contour intervals; - (D) Identification of slopes greater than 25 percent; - (E) The location of any existing structures on the site; - (F) Identification of the type, size, and location of all existing trees on the property; - (G) Identification of those trees proposed for preservation and those designated for removal; - (H) The location of all utilities and other improvements; - (I) Required setbacks for the proposed lots or parcels; - (J) The locations and descriptions of staking or other protective devices to be used during construction; and - (K) The site plan may contain a grid or clear delineation of phases that depict separate areas in which work is to be performed and identification of those trees proposed for preservation and those designated for removal with each phase.
+- A. Applicability.
+A tree conservation plan is required in conjunction with any development proposal for the creation of lots or parcels to be used for single family uses, two family uses, three family uses, four family uses, or cottage clusters. - B. Procedure type.
+A tree conservation plan is processed as a Type I procedure under SRC chapter 300. - C. Submittal requirements.
+In addition to the submittal requirements for a Type I application under SRC chapter 300, an application for a tree conservation plan shall include the following: - 1.
+A site plan, of a size and form and in the number of copies meeting the standards established by the Planning Administrator, containing the following information: - a.
+The total site area, dimensions, and orientation relative to north; - b.
+Proposed lot or parcel lines; - Site topography shown at two-foot contour intervals or, when grading of the property will be necessary to accommodate the proposed development, preliminary site grading shown at two-foot contour intervals; - d.
+Identification of slopes greater than 25 percent; - e.
+The location of any existing structures on the site; - f.
+Identification of the type, size, location, and critical root zone of all existing trees on the property; - g.
+Identification of those trees proposed for preservation and those designated for removal; - h.
+The location of all utilities and other improvements; - i.
+Required setbacks for the proposed lots or parcels; - j.
+The locations and descriptions of staking or other protective devices to be used during construction; and k.
+The site plan may contain a grid or clear delineation of phases that depict separate areas in which work is to be performed and identification of those trees proposed for preservation and those designated for removal with each phase.

 Applicant Response: A tree conservation plan has been included with this application.
-Sheets 3 through 3.4 submitted with this application indicate the tree locations and health.
-All site plan submittal requirements are shown on sheets P2, 3, 3.1-3.4, and 19.
+All significant trees proposed to be removed are included in the arborist report memorandum, the tree conservation plan permit, and/or the street tree permit application for city tree removal.
+Sheets 3 through 3.2 submitted with this application indicate the tree locations.
+All site plan submittal requirements are shown on sheets P2, 3, 3.1-3.2.
 The criteria are met.

-- (2) In addition to the information required by subsection (c)(1) of this section, when a riparian corridor is located on the property, the tree conservation plan shall include: - (A) A delineation of the boundaries of the riparian corridor on the site plan; - (B) A description of the vegetation within the riparian corridor; - (C) A tree and native vegetation replanting plan, in compliance with the standards set forth in SRC 808.055, if trees and native vegetation within the riparian corridor are proposed for removal.
+- 2. In addition to the information required by subsection (c)(1) of this section, when a riparian corridor is located on the property, the tree conservation plan shall include: - a.
+A delineation of the boundaries of the riparian corridor on the site plan; - b.
+A description of the vegetation within the riparian corridor; - c.
+A tree and native vegetation replanting plan, in compliance with the standards set forth in SRC 808.055, if trees and native vegetation within the riparian corridor are proposed for removal. - 3.
+An arborist report identifying the critical root zone for any non-significant tree whose critical root zone is proposed to be determined by an arborist. - 4.
+For tree conservation plans designating less than 30 percent of the trees on the property for preservation, an explanation of how the mitigation measures of SRC 808.035(e) will be met.